 Great crockpot side dishes for Thanksgiving that range from traditional to updated ideas.
 Baked and mashed potatoes in the crockpot this year.

-I recommend pulling out everyone’s slow cooker to use them as for all these Crockpot side dishes.
-Once food is cooked transfer it to one of them and keep on warm.
-That way while other things are finishing they won’t get cold.
-Works like a charm!
+I recommend pulling out everyone’s slow cooker to use for all these Crockpot side dishes.
+Once food is cooked transfer it to one of them to keep on warm.
+That way while the other things are finishing up in the oven they won’t get cold.
+Perfect when cooking for the holidays.
 Just a few of all of our easy Crockpot recipes. (affiliate links present, originally published 5/14)

 Crockpot Side Dishes